ahmedhosnypro/GradleTomlOrganizer/spec.md

-## Developing a Production-Grade Kotlin Script for Dependency Optimization
+## Developing a Production-Grade Kotlin Script for dependency Optimization

 Create a robust, extensible Kotlin script for optimizing dependency files, suitable for production environments and complex scenarios.